 - Excellent infrastructure in key regions such as Cancun

 - Lots of flights are available

 4. Costa Rica

 Costa Rica has been deemed to have it all: beautiful weather, modernized cities, white sand beaches, Pacific coastlines, mountain tops and an option for quiet or upbeat towns.
 Costa Rica is home to thousands of expatriates choosing to spend their retirement abroad.
 It has one of the highest standards of living for Central America, in comparison to its neighbouring countries.
 As much as Costa Rica has to offer, it is not recommended for those wanting to retire on a stricter budget.
-It has the highest cost of living for any central American country, but those high costs of living come with its perks – quality health care, proper infrastructure, safety, and a large expat community.
-To know about healthcare system in Costa Rica check out our healthcare region page.
+It has the highest cost of living for any Central American country, but those high costs of living come with its perks – quality health care, proper infrastructure, safety, and a large expat community.
+To learn about the healthcare system in Costa Rica, check out our healthcare region page.

 According to the 2019 Annual Global Retirement Index, Panama has placed in the top 5 countries in Central America to retire.
 Panama has all the benefits of beautiful weather and stunning beaches; it also has the added benefit of being completely outside of the hurricane belt.
 The hustle and bustle of Panama City allow for an upbeat and lively lifestyle or the mellow beach town of Las Tablas, retirees have the option to choose how they would like to live their retirement years.